lRomul/argus-freesound/README.md

 * Log-scaled mel-spectrograms
 * CNN model with attention, skip connections and auxiliary classifiers
 * SpecAugment, Mixup augmentations
-* Hand relabeling of curated dataset samples with a low score
+* Hand relabeling of the curated dataset samples with a low score
-* Ensemble with MLP second-level model and geometric mean blending
+* Ensembling with an MLP second-level model and a geometric mean blending

-The [Argus](https://github.com/lRomul/argus) framework for PyTorch was used which makes the learning process simpler and more compact.
+The [Argus](https://github.com/lRomul/argus) framework for PyTorch was employed.
+It makes the learning process more straightforward and the code briefer.

 ### Data preprocessing

-Log-scaled mel-spectrograms is the current standard for use with CNN for audio scene classification.
-[Converting audio to spectrograms](src/audio.py) in this solution is inspired by [daisukelab's data preprocessing notebook](https://www.kaggle.com/daisukelab/creating-fat2019-preprocessed-data).
+Log-scaled mel-spectrograms is the modern standard way of the data representation in CNN-based audio scene classification.
+[Converting audio to spectrograms](src/audio.py) in this solution was inspired by the [daisukelab's data preprocessing notebook](https://www.kaggle.com/daisukelab/creating-fat2019-preprocessed-data).
 Audio config parameters:
 ```
 sampling_rate = 44100
 hop_length = 345 * 2